 Things have come to what feels like a screaming halt at the farm and my gardening efforts have been more about maintaining and keeping things clean between property viewings.
 Just yesterday I found myself pulling weeds in the fall beds and wondering if I should be thinking about planting.

-Fall gardening is my favorite growing season, so instead of going through the seed box I decided to make new garden markers.
-I wanted to create something that incorporated copper and was easy to make.
+Fall gardening has always been my favorite growing season, so instead of going through the seed box I decided to make new garden markers.
+I wanted to create something with copper and was easy to make.

 This was an easy project and halfway through the process I realized using chalk stickers would have been a lot faster than paint.
-So, if you’re wanting to duplicate and have to purchase new supplies let me recommend the stickers.
+So, if you’re wanting to duplicate with new supplies let me recommend the stickers.
 In the past, I’ve used them here.

 In the meantime, the only tools you’ll need is a drill + bit and wire cutters.
 The rest of our supplies can be found at any craft or home improvement store and canning lids are going to be at your local farm store or Walmart.